zBritva/zbritva.github.io/docs/visual-editor/index.md

 ## How to use

 * Select one of the visual above.
 Don't create the new instance of the Power BI Visual Editor
 * Switch the visual to 'Power BI Visual Editor'.
-The current seleccted visual should switch to Power BI Visual Editor.
+The current selected visual should switch to Power BI Visual Editor.
 * In visual formatting options switch 'Target visual for editing' to correspond visual to load a visual JSON schema.
 * Make changes in JSON to modify chart in visual.
 * Click on 'Save' button to save JSON schema.